The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Let's say you go for the "Document Template" Source Type.

-After Source Type is selected, choose the template from the picklist in the "Source" field.
+After the Source Type is selected, choose the template from the picklist in the "Source" field.

 As you noticed, the "Element Name" field appears after the template is selected.